Types of article

 To avoid unnecessary errors you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your word processor.

-Manuscripts should have 1.5 line spacing, including tables and references and lines should be numbered.
+Manuscripts should have 1.0 line spacing, including tables and references.
 Pages should be numbered consecutively.
 Authors are advised to study recent issues of the International Journal of Obstetric Anesthesia to assess the level of detail required for publication.
 For guidance, original research articles should not exceed 3000 words, case reports 1500 words, reviews 5000 words, editorials 1500 words and correspondence 750 words (excluding references)

 Abstract.
 This should consist of not more than 250 words summarising the contents of the article and should contain no references or abbreviations.
 Where appropriate use a structured abstract with the headings: Background, Methods, Results, Conclusions - followed by Key Words.